-Eric Swain, the Chief Executive Officer, is employed pursuant to a five year summary term sheet entered into on September 24, 2008 that will be expanded into a formal employment agreement ("Formal Agreement") as follows: Mr. Swain will become a member of the Board of Directors as soon as the Board is increased from seven to eight members.
-Mr. Swain's salary will be \$450,000 per annum from commencement until December 31, 2009, and will be increased to \$525,000 per annum effective January 1, 2010, if the Company has received a contract sale for its equipment with a minimum purchase value of \$25,000,000 (the "Milestone").
+Eric Swain, the Chief Executive Officer, is employed pursuant to a five year summary term sheet entered into on September 24, 2008 as follows: Mr. Swain's salary will be \$450,000 per annum from commencement until December 31, 2009, and will be increased to \$525,000 per annum effective January 1, 2010, if the Company has received a contract sale for its equipment with a minimum purchase value of \$25,000,000 (the "Milestone").
 Subsequent increases in base salary will be determined by the Compensation Committee in consultation with the Board of Directors.
 Mr. Swain will also be entitled to receive a bonus of between 0.75% and 1.0% of our "net profits", payable in a combination of our common stock and cash in the discretion of Mr. Swain, from all revenues we receive for orders exceeding the Milestone.
 We will pay the bonus each time we receive a payment under an existing order.
-Mr. Swain was awarded options to purchase 5,000,000 shares of our common stock at \$1.18 per share which will vest in equal installments of 1,000,000 options beginning on the execution date of the Formal Agreement and on each anniversary thereafter for the next four years.
+Mr. Swain was awarded options to purchase 5,000,000 shares of our common stock at \$1.18 per share which will vest in equal installments of 1,000,000 options beginning on September 23, 2008 and on each anniversary thereafter for the next four years.
 Each option will be exercisable for 15 years from the respective vesting dates.
 Mr. Swain will be provided with medical, dental, group life and long term disability insurance.
 We will pay the premium for a \$2,500,000 term life insurance policy for Mr. Swain, the proceeds of which will be paid to Mr. Swain's designee.
-If Mr. Swain resigns voluntarily during the 5 year term for "Good Reason" (as defined in the Formal Agreement but which will include a diminution of his responsibility), then we will pay him his salary and the Milestone bonus for 18 months from the resignation date, and all of his remaining options will vest immediately.
-If we (i) terminate the agreement without "Cause" or undergo a "change in control" (both as defined in the Formal Agreement) before the end of the 5 year term, then: (i) we will pay ${\tt Mr.}$ Swain his current salary and benefits for a period of 18 months from the date of the termination event, (ii) all remaining options will vest immediately and (iii) all earned Milestone bonuses will be paid in full.
+If Mr. Swain resigns voluntarily during the 5 year term for "Good Reason" (which will include a diminution of his responsibility), then we will pay him his salary and the Milestone bonus for 18 months from the resignation date, and all of his remaining options will vest immediately.
+If we (i) terminate the agreement without "Cause" or undergo a "change in control" before the end of the 5 year term, then: (i) we will pay Mr. Swain his current salary and benefits for a period of 18 months from the date of the termination event, (ii) all remaining options will vest immediately and (iii) all earned Milestone bonuses will be paid in full.
 Mr. Swain will receive 4 weeks paid vacation per year beginning in 2009.
-We will reimburse Mr. Swain for his legal fees in negotiating the Formal Agreement and his legal expenses in connection with his early termination with his existing employer.
+We will reimburse Mr. Swain for his legal fees in negotiating his employment arrangement and his legal expenses in connection with his early termination with his existing employer.